caiosabadin/notes/sass/tutorial.md

   color: #bb70fe;
 }

-/* This is what happens when we use the same selector twice */ p {
+/* This is what happens when the ampersand is replaced by the higher-level selector */ p {
   color: #a33efd;
 }